Advantages & Disadvantages of Delaware Statutory Trusts in Real Estate

 As with any investment, the decision to deploy various investment strategies and structures may be advantageous or disadvantageous depending on the situation.
 Let’s explore how DSTs differentiate themselves and look at situations in which they may face challenges.
 Sponsors and investors alike must remain keen on how to best operate within the structural limitations, especially on how to avoid any red flags from the IRS.

-From the sponsor’s perspective, many of the advantages have already been touched on, but let’s look a little deeper.
+From the real estate sponsor’s perspective, many of the advantages have already been touched on, but let’s look a little deeper.
 Why should DSTs be widely integrated into sponsors’ business models and offerings?

 With tax law on its side, DSTs have allowed sponsors direct access to a multi-billion dollar market segment, which no prior structure has successfully allowed.
 Investors of all sizes and experience-levels widely use tax-deferment programs, an investor profile that has historically been left untapped by sponsors.